Find the most relevant articles and journals for your research.

 Use CitationLinker to find out if UCR Library provides access to a known item.
 To use CitationLinker you must know the articles's journal, magazine or newspaper title (e.g. Journal of Clinical Nursing, New York Times) or have the PMID or DOI number of the article.
 You must also know the date or at least the year of publication.

-Search the Scotty (UCR) catalog for the title of a journal, magazine, or newspaper.
-Scotty will tell you how to view it online or locate a copy in print.
+Search the UCR catalog for the title of a journal, magazine, or newspaper.
+The UCR catalog will tell you how to view it online or locate a copy in print.
 You may also use the UCR Journal Finder to locate online journals, magazines, or newspapers.
 You can search by title or category and results will display by year or issue.
 You can also browse an A-Z list of our journals, or browse by subject, using the Browzine platform.